4. The tax over the value added

 Once the distortion caused by the entry into force of the SII was overcome, the evolution of gross income was similar to that of the tax accrued (it grew by 3.6%), but the notable growth in refunds made meant that the total income for VAT grew at a lower rate (1.9%).

-The year 2019 was characterized by the increase in monthly VAT refunds: 10.3%, motivated both by the returns corresponding to the previous year (which grew by 14%) and those of the year itself (8.3%).
-In both cases, the progress was due to the higher amount of applications combined with a faster pace of completion than that achieved a year earlier.
-Annual returns made in 2019, however, grew at a slower rate (3.5% compared to 9.5% in 2018).
-It must be remembered that the majority of these returns correspond to applications for the 2018 financial year, whose submission occurred at the end of January 2019.
-Although the amount requested was higher than the previous year, the pace of completion was lower.
-Finally, returns due to regional adjustments also increased (4.8%), although with less intensity than in the previous three years (with an average increase close to 9%).
+The year 2019 was characterized by the increase in monthly VAT refunds: 10.3%, motivated both by returns corresponding to the previous year (which grew by 14%) and those of the year itself (8.3%).
+In both cases, the increase was due to the higher number of applications combined with a higher rate of completion than that achieved a year earlier.
+Annual returns made in 2019, however, grew at a slower pace (3.5% compared to 9.5% in 2018).
+It should be noted that most of these refunds correspond to applications for the 2018 financial year, which were submitted at the end of January 2019.
+Although the amount requested was higher than the previous year, the pace of implementation was slower.
+Finally, refunds due to regional adjustments also increased (4.8%), although less intensely than in the three previous years (with an average increase of close to 9%).

-In cash terms, gross income grew by 3.6% in 2019, and, as in the tax accrued, the increase was somewhat higher in the quarterly declarations than in the monthly ones (4% and 3.3% respectively , Table 4.2), showing in both cases a pattern of deceleration throughout the year.
+In terms of cash, gross income grew by 3.6% in 2019, and, as with accrued tax, the increase was slightly higher in quarterly returns than in monthly returns (4% and 3.3% respectively, Table 4.2), showing in both cases a deceleration pattern throughout the year.